Understanding Depression in Children: A Comprehensive Guide

 5. Seek Professional Help

-• Therapy, such as cognitive-behavioural therapy (CBT), is highly effective for treating depression in children.
+• Therapy, such as cognitive-behavioral therapy (CBT), is highly effective for treating depression in children.

 • Medication may be prescribed in severe cases, but this decision should be made collaboratively with a healthcare provider.